RPG Adventure Studio

 5. Use **Gives item on first chat** to hand the player an item the first time they speak to the NPC (e.g. the Old Man's Wooden Sword).

-6. Use **Wants an item (gift quest)** to make the NPC accept a specific item from the player's inventory via the Give button — set the acceptance line, refusal line, and reward (gold, XP, and/or another item).
+6. Use **Wants an item (gift quest)** to make the NPC accept a specific item from the player's inventory via the Give button — set the acceptance line, refusal line, and reward (gold, XP, another item, and/or permanent stat boosts: Max HP, Max MP, ATK, DEF, SPD).

 Tips